Planning your Walk

 Gunditjmara clans have been caring for country for 1000s of years whilst walking through the changing landscapes on the Great South West Walk Woorowarook Mirring (forest country), the waters of the Pareetj Mirring (freshwater country), the Bocara Woorowarook Mirring (forest river country) to the Nyamat Mirring (sea country).
 NOTE: Please respect any artifacts you encounter along the way.
 Leave anything where you see it as it is illegal to remove them from their original place.

 Walker’s overnight campsites are located every 10-20 kilometres along the walk.
 Fees and bookings are now required for the designated GSWW campsites.
 For transport options contact ‘All About Us Bus’ – Gary Coulter 0498140115

-Further information can be obtained by contacting our walker liaison co-ordinator (see Contact Us) during your planning or prior to your arrival.
+Other information can be obtained by contacting our walker liaison co-ordinator (see Contact Us) during your planning or prior to your arrival.

 All 14 campsites now have a shelter, most have a fireplace with a grate and all have a table and a fresh water tank.
 All have pit toilets on site.